Floating colonies of fire ants add new threat in hurricane's wake

 There have been no public reports of flood victims suffering fire ant attacks as of midday Tuesday.
 A nurse at the Texas Medical Center in Houston said Tuesday she knew of no patients who had been treated.
 But experts says the ant flotillas can remain intact for extended periods, as the creatures wait to find a dry haven to re-establish their colonies.

-Still, the presence of the thoroughly-detested creatures had Houstonians wondering when their ordeal would be over and even invoking the Book of Revelations.
+Still, the presence of the thoroughly-detested creatures had Houstonians wondering when their ordeal would be over and even invoking the Book of Revelation.

 Houston Chronicle medical reporter Mike Hixenbaugh tweeted that the colonies were “everywhere,” as he posted a video of a large ant-flotilla and advised: “Pro tip: Don't touch the floating fire ant colonies.
 They will ruin your day. #Harvey Yes, flotillas of fire ants are a real thing that happens in Houston — and elsewhere — when it floods.”